senthilnadhanr/senthilnadhanr/README.md

 ### Hi there 👋
+### I'm Senthilnadhan Ramasamy
-- 🔭 I'm Senthilnadhan Ramasamy, a seasoned Technical Team Lead with a passion for leading cross-functional teams of developers, managing cloud-based applications, delivering scalable,secure technical solutions.
+🔭 A seasoned Technical Team Lead with a passion for leading cross-functional teams of developers, managing cloud-based applications, delivering scalable,secure technical solutions.
 With over 10 years of experience in the field
-- 🌱 I've refined myself in software development, troubleshooting, solutionizing, performance optimizion, team management, cloud deployment, and technical leadership.
+💡 I've refined myself in software development, troubleshooting, solutionizing, performance optimizion, team management, cloud deployment, and technical leadership.
-- 🌱 I’m currently learning System Design, Dev Ops, Automation, Security Testing
-- 👯 I’m looking to collaborate on Performance optimizion and troubleshooting
-- 📫 You can reach me at senthilnadhanr@gmail.com
+🌱 I’m currently learning System Design, Dev Ops, Automation, Security Testing 👯 I’m looking to collaborate on Performance optimizion and troubleshooting 📫 You can reach me at senthilnadhanr@gmail.com

 <!--
 **senthilnadhanr/senthilnadhanr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.